 - Leafy greens

 - Other antioxidant-rich foods

 If you have trouble getting enough of these foods, talk to your doctor about adding dietary supplements.
 Supplements can help your body get enough vitamins and minerals, but they can also lead to over-supplementation.
 Over-supplementation may cause additional issues, so you only want to take the supplements you need.

 6. Drink Less Alcohol

 Too much alcohol consumption can be dehydrating, which can affect your eyes.
 A study by the National Institutes of Health found a connection between alcohol and dry eye syndrome.

 Limit alcohol intake, or eliminate it entirely, to see whether it’s contributing to your dry eyes.

 7. Stop Smoking

-Cigarette smoke has more than 7,000 chemicals, which can irritate the eyes.
+Cigarette smoke contains more than 7,000 chemicals.
+Not only are these chemicals unhealthy, but they can irritate your eyes.
 In fact, smokers have double the risk of dry eyes.